rexresearch

 However, for alternative embodiments of the invention, it is

-of the compression stroke in the modified engine (FIG. 1) to
+temperature of the compression stroke in the modified engine

-octane fuel.
-This can be accomplished, in accordance with the
+with a lower octane fuel.
+This can be accomplished, in

 It is also possible to alter the amount of the gases removed by